Khamenei allies trounce Ahmadinejad in Iran election

 Iran denies Western suspicions that it is enriching uranium with the ultimate goal of developing nuclear weapons, saying the programme is for peaceful energy only.

-Obama has said military action was among the options to prevent Iran acquiring nuclear weapons but has also argued against a pre-emptive Israeli strike.
+Obama also said military action was among the options to prevent Iran acquiring nuclear weapons.
+But he also argued against a pre-emptive Israeli strike.

 Global oil prices have spiked to 10-month highs on tensions between the West and Iran, OPEC's second biggest crude producer.

-(Additional reporting by Mitra Amiri, Hossein Jaseb and Ramin Mostafavi; Writing by Parisa Hafezi and Marcus George; Editing by Mark Heinrich)
+(Additional reporting by Mitra Amiri, Hossein Jaseb and Ramin Mostafavi; Writing by Parisa Hafezi; Editing by Mark Heinrich)